International Students

 Credits: 2 (36 hours of contact class)

-Financial management.
-Economic-financial statements.
+Financial Management: Financial statements.
 Cash flow planning.
-Analysis of economic and financial reports.
-Cost of Capital.
-Value-based valuation.
+Analysis of financial statements.
+Cost of capital.
+Value-based evaluation.
 Capital structure.
 Working capital and current asset management.
-Management of current liabilities.
+Current liability management.

 Credits: 4 (72 hours of contact class)